ShadyPsychonaut/phone-directory-using-redblack-trees/README.md

-# Phone-directory using red-black trees
+# Phone-directory using Red-black trees
 In this project, we have worked upon developing an optimized Phone Directory using a kind of self-balancing Binary Search Tree, called Red-black trees.
 Searching, Inserting and Deleting contacts(nodes) in the directory takes logarithmic time (log N).

 ## Definition of RB Trees